 Having seen and understood the deleterious effects of social atomization driven by liberalism, it behooves us to not only educate ourselves on the matter, but to begin the process of exploring how social atomization can be mitigated.
 Since liberalism, individualism, and capitalism are at the root of social atomization, it is necessary to find alternative ideologies and politico-economic systems to determine the possibility and means of their implementation.
 This is a pressing matter for all who live in the modern world, Muslim and non-Muslim alike, as none of us can escape social atomization.
 Challenging the very nature of our social world will not be easy, and proposed answers will surely be contested.
 By having a commonly shared diagnosis of the ills of modernity, we can begin to create a successful and coordinated effort to address them.

-About the author: Sami is a student of political science and history.
-His interests include Islamic studies and sociocultural studies.
-You can follow him on Twitter here.
+About the author: Sami Omais is a graduate in political science and European history.
+His interests include traditional Islamic sciences, geopolitics, Middle Eastern history, and Islam in America.